-16.8 Mine Equipment and Personnel
+16.8 Mine equipment and personnel

 A full time mine and mill operation is proposed for La Verde, i.e. a continuous operation of 360 days per year and 24 hours per day.
-No source of non-usable time other than significant holidays is anticipated.
+It is not anticipated that any other delays will reduce the annual operating time.

-The selected schedule calls for ex-pit mining rates of 181 Ktonne / day during Year 1, 264 Ktonne / day from Year 2 to 4, and an average of 296 Ktonne / day from Year 5 to 18.
+The selected schedule calls for ex-pit mining rates of 181 Ktonne/day in Year 1, 264 Ktonne/day from Year 2 to 4, and an average of 296 Ktonne/day from Year 5 to 18.

 For this size of mining operation and the selectivity required in this type of deposit, large size mining equipment is proposed.
-Both productivities and costs have been estimated on the following operational scheme:
+Both productivities and costs have been estimated based on the following operational parameters:

-- Drilling and Blasting on 15 m benches - Primary loading with rope and hydraulic shovels - Use of 225 tonnes haul trucks - Use of electric equipment (primary drills and rope shovels)
+- Drilling and Blasting on 15 m benches. - Primary loading with rope and hydraulic shovels. - Use of 225 tonnes haul trucks. - Use of electric equipment (primary drills and rope shovels).